bait509-ubc/BAIT509/class_meetings/cm03-local.md

 1. Eyeball the above scatterplot of the data.
 What would you say is a reasonable estimate of the mean of $Y$ at $X=0$?
 Why?

-> The data seem to be centered around approximately 2.7.

 2. Estimate using loess and kNN (you choose the hyperparameters).
     1. Hints for kNN:
         - First, add a new column in the data that stores the _distance_ between $X=0$ and each observation.
 If that column is named `d`, you can do this with the following partial code: `dat$d <- YOUR_CALCULATION_HERE`.
 Recall that `dat$x` is a vector of the `x` column.